-Well, after four years of travel all over the world, here are my top travel hacks to help you have the money to travel for longer, deeper and further.
+After 15 years of travel all over the world, here are my top travel hacks to help you have the money to travel for longer, deeper and further.

-1. Book accommodation early
+1. Book accommodation early for cheaper travel

 As soon as you book in your flights, get your accommodation booked too.
+Airbnb has some great deals for all budgets, all over the world.
+Use the finder below to get somewhere cheap wherever you want to go.

-2. Choose good value destinations
+2. Choose good value destinations to travel cheaply

 Obviously, the cheaper the destination, the less you’ll spend in total.
 Sometimes it can be worth flying far, for the cheaper price of everything when you get there.